 There was no hint of panic however as Rami was able to make changes, with Luigi, Macca and Sam entering in the closing stages and Calum helping himself to another hattrick after good pressing and expertly putting the keeper on his arse.
 5-1 the final score and both the opposition and the referee looked relieved to have been put out of their wet misery five minutes early.
 A terrific way to respond to the disappointment of the Mahou game and go some way towards cheering Rami up.

-Man of the match: Ed
+Man of the Match: Ed Keith

-Goal of the match: Ed (awarding it to myself 🙂
+Goal of the Match: Ed (awarding it to myself :)

-Quote of the match: “Whatever I do in life, I take it seriously.
+Quote of the Day: “Whatever I do in life, I take it seriously.
 When I watch a film, I take it seriously; the characters, the plot, the acting, the lighting, I take them seriously!”
 Rami